Meet the Team

 Alec Davis is the lab manager for both the CHIP Lab and the Motivation Science Lab at the Batten School.
 Before coming to UVA, he earned a B.S. in Psychology with minors in Athletic Healthcare and Disability Rights & Services at the University of Wisconsin-Madison, where he was a member of the Men's Rowing team.

-Outside of the lab he enjoys being active, particularly climbing and training to complete a triathalon.
-He also enjoys spending time with friends, watching sports, and playing FC24.
+Outside of the lab, he enjoys being active, particularly climbing and training to complete a triathlon.
+He also enjoys spending time with friends, in nature, watching sports, reading, and playing video games.

 Kyle Barrentine